-Sony Barari is Senior Counsel at the firm.
+Sony Barari is a Principal of the firm.
 His practice focuses on patent and other intellectual property litigation.
 He has litigated, or otherwise counseled clients in, patent-related matters in various fields, including molecular biology, computer software, mobile communications, systems monitoring and electronics.
 He is a former in-house attorney for a biotech company and a former employee of the United States Patent and Trademark Office (USPTO) as well as a current member of its patent bar.

 Mr. Barari has a strong background in patent analysis and proceedings before the USPTO.
 Mr. Barari also has extensive experience counseling clients regarding copyright, trademark, right of publicity and unfair competition matters and has assisted companies with developing and implementing strategies for the protection and licensing of their intellectual property portfolios.
 Mr. Barari’s practice has included cases before various federal district courts across the country as well as appellate matters before the Ninth Circuit Court of Appeals and the Federal Circuit Court of Appeals.

 In Natera, Inc. v.
 Sequenom, Inc. (N.D.
 Cal.), Mr. Barari was lead counsel representing a declaratory judgment plaintiff asserting that patent-in-suit relating to non-invasive prenatal genetic testing is not valid and not infringed.
 He obtained a summary judgment of invalidity on the grounds that the patent-in-suit is not directed to patentable subject matter under 35 U.S.C. § 101.
 The finding was unanimously affirmed by the Federal Circuit Court of Appeals in a consolidated appeal, Ariosa Diagnostics, Inc. et al. v.
 Sequenom, Inc., 788 F.3d 1371 (Fed.
 Cir.
 2015), cert. denied 136 S. Ct.
 2511 (2016).